Phishing Scams and Spam

 Instant messenger networks are vulnerable to worms spreading through file attachments or links to infected websites.
 If you are presented with a file or a link, even if it is from someone you know, and you weren't expecting it, send a message back to get confirmation that it's safe.

-If you use Columbia's email system, you can set up personal block lists and also adjust the tolerance of your spam filter by visiting http://uni.columbia.edu or by clicking the Account Management link below.
+If you use Columbia's email system, you can set up personal block lists and also adjust the tolerance of your spam filter by visiting http://uni.columbia.edu.